 Allison D. Tuttle, DVM

-Allison Tuttle is the senior vice president of Zoological Operations at Mystic Aquarium where she oversees the Aquarium’s veterinary, animal husbandry, dive, environmental quality, and animal rescue operations.
+Allison Tuttle is the Chief Zoological Officer at Mystic Aquarium where she oversees the Aquarium’s veterinary, animal husbandry, dive, environmental quality, and animal rescue operations.
 She contributes to numerous research and grant initiatives and has authored nearly 30 peer-reviewed publications in scientific journals.
 Tuttle serves as a mentor for students and veterinary interns.
 Within the community, Tuttle has been recognized as a Woman of Innovation and with a 40 Under 40 award.

 Tuttle serves a co-chair, board member, and member on numerous animal, aquarium, and zoological committees and she is the president elect on the Executive Committee within the American Association of Zoo Veterinarians.